g00tch/Guardian/README.md

 ***

 ***Step 3***
-* Close out of the wallet and reopen Wallet
+* Close out of the wallet and reopen Wallet.
 *Open the Debug Console
 * Type the command below and press Enter